-Glenveagh National Park covers 170 square kilometres of hillside above Glenveagh Castle on the shore of Lough Veagh (Loch Ghleann Bheatha), 20 km from Gweedore in County Donegal.
+Glenveagh National Park County Donegal Ireland.
+The Park covers 170 square kilometres of hillside above Glenveagh Castle on the shore of Lough Veagh (Loch Ghleann Bheatha), 20 km from Gweedore in County Donegal.
 The network of mainly informal gardens displays a multitude of exotic and delicate plants from as far afield as Chile, Madeira and Tasmania, all sheltered by windbreaks of pine trees and ornamental rhododendrons.

-Lough Nambraddan Fintown County Donegal.
+Lough Nambraddan Fintown County Donegal Ireland.
 Reflections on Lough Nambraddan near Fintown County Donegal

-Keadew Lower Barnesmore County Donegal.
+Keadew Lower Barnesmore County Donegal Ireland.
 Amazing Hand of Nature near Donegal Town County Donegal

-Lough Eske Donegal Town County Donegal.
+Lough Eske Donegal Town County Donegal Ireland.
 Tucked away in one of the most scenic locations in Ireland, you will find the hidden gem that is Harvey’s Point.

-Kiltooris Lake near Dawros Bay Rossbeg County Donegal.
+Kiltooris Lake Dawros Bay Rossbeg County Donegal Ireland.

 Lough Cuill, Laghey County Donegal

-Lough Eske from the Sky.
+Lough Eske County Donegal Ireland.
 This lake lies to the northeast of Donegal Town, to which it is connected by the River Eske.
 The lake is about 900 acres (3.6 km2) in size and is surrounded to the north, east and west by the Bluestack Mountains.

-Lough Finn, along with its neighbouring village of Fintown, was named after a mythological woman, Finngeal, who drowned in the lake after attempting to save her wounded brother Feargamhain.
+Lough Finn Fintown County Donegal.
+Along with its neighbouring village of Fintown, was named after a mythological woman, Finngeal, who drowned in the lake after attempting to save her wounded brother Feargamhain.
 The water from Lough Finn outflows into the River Finn.

-Church of the Sacred Heart, Dunlewey, Gweedore County Donegal.
-A magical location with Errigal Mountain in the background.
+Dunlewey, Gweedore County Donegal.
+Church of the Sacred Heart in a magical location with Errigal Mountain in the background.
 Its characteristic aspect is due to the material used to build it, white marble and blue quartzite.
 It was built in 1877.

 Kiltooris Lake Dawros Bay County Donegal.
 Last Light.